Test2220/scout/README.md

 The manager will then take each csv file and open them into their own google sheet or other sheet software.
 After this, go through each sheet and copy the data from it, and then go into a central sheet and paste the data there.
 Repeat with every other sheet file.
 In the central sheet file you should see all your scouting data.

 ---
-The guide linked below helped us create both the scout-client and the scout-reader pages when working with QR codes. https://medium.com/geekculture/few-ways-to-generate-qr-code-using-javascript-54b6b5220c4f
+The guide linked below helped us create the client to create QR codes. https://medium.com/geekculture/few-ways-to-generate-qr-code-using-javascript-54b6b5220c4f

+The guide linked below helped us create the coordinator to scan QR codes.